For female politicians, talking about cooking can be fraught. Kamala Harris is breaking that mold, too.

-In the thick of the presidential primary race last year, Sen. Kamala Harris was on an MSNBC set, waiting to appear as a remote guest on “PoliticsNation.”
+In the thick of the presidential primary race last year, Sen. Kamala D. Harris was on an MSNBC set, waiting to appear as a remote guest on “PoliticsNation.”
 Sixty seconds before airtime, a producer told her via earpiece.
 Which was just enough time for the California Democrat to offer her opinion on another pressing topic: turkey brining.

 A dry brine is easiest, she instructed, in a video filmed by my colleague Jonathan Capehart (Harris was answering Capehart’s husband’s pre-Thanksgiving queries as the two waited for their respective cable-news hits).
 “Lather that baby up — like, in the cavity,” she said, demonstrating the technique with her hands.
 She was just finishing her instructions about basting the bird with butter and a “cheap bottle of white wine” when it was go time — and Harris smoothly pivoted away from turkey tutorial to sharp political talking points.